joelpaulkoch/bumbur/README.md

 # Bumbur

 A small cli application combining Bumblebee and Burrito.
+Epmd must be running to start it (`epmd -daemon`).

 ## How to use